dantorres/blink/readme.md

 ## Usage

+Simply tell the script to process a file with all of your backup operations, like so:

+	syncmate.py backups.json

-Run The following command to get a descripton of all available options:
+Optionally, run The following command to get a descripton of all available options:

 	syncmate.py --help

-Normally, you'd tell the script to process a file with all of your backup operations, like so:

-	syncmate.py backups.json

 ## JSON File Syntax